Home

 One of the core strengths of Java is being able to handle different levels of access modifiers so that your code is a lot more readable and maintainable.
 It also helps to reinforce a programmer's wishes as to what can and what cannot be done.
 It helps to provide a certain organization of code that helps other programmers to read it, as well as helps you remember what you'd like to and what you'd like not to be able to do with your code.

-If you'd like to see a table that shows which modifier gives what kind of access, I highly recommend Sun's page on controlling access to members of a class.
+If you'd like to see a table that shows which modifier gives what kind of access, I highly recommend Oracle's page on controlling access to members of a class.
 It even has tips on which access modifier you should use!